ARWL2016/contact-book-app/notes/issues.md

 - Use an arrow function and pass in props
 - Lose the render function - just return the JSX
 - replace this.props with props.

+####Delete Functionality
+- The axios.delete or the underlying http delete did not behave as expected and the data object was undefined.
+- Therefore, this app uses a post request and changes the route to api/delete
+- We can use node's util.inspect library to open an object which the terminal gives as OBJECT Object
+- In React, the delete is implemented with split functionality.
+On the component, we call preventDefault and grab the id.
+This is then sent up to a parent to do the http request and then rerender the component.